r-pradyun/spidey_blog_enhance/README.md

 A modern, feature-rich blog built with Astro that includes a built-in MDX editor, GitHub integration, and advanced content management capabilities.
 Perfect for developers who want a powerful blog with seamless deployment to Vercel.

+> **⚠️ PROPRIETARY SOFTWARE**: This software contains proprietary features and implementations.
+Commercial use requires explicit permission.
+See [LICENSE](LICENSE) for details.

 ## 🌟 Features

 ### **Built-in MDX Editor**